ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 kubectl port-forward svc/install-1-stt-runtime 1080
 ```
 Set the following environment variable.
-The Java application will use this to find the STT service.
+The Java application will use this to access the STT service.
 ```
 export STT_SERVICE_ENDPOINT=127.0.0.1:1080
 ```